zachalbert/nthnth/README.md

 - Content editing is done in markdown on prose.io
 - Gulp will process all `*.md` docs in `src/content/*`
-- Continuous deployment is set up through host netlify, which is watching the repo for commits to `master`.
-So be careful when pushing to master.
+- Continuous deployment is set up through host netlify, which is watching the repo for commits to `master`. `https://resolutebuilders.netlify.com/`
 - As such, all dev should be done on branches and PR'ed into master.
 For now, let's use the main `dev` branch.

+## TODO

+- Get markdownToJSON working so we can use the front matter

 What follows is stuff from the original readme.